-Tips for moving to Alaska
+Before moving to Alaska

-It really depends on what your goals are…for instance, if you are interested in solitude and living on your own up North, i.e. being a Bushman, then you should definitely learn how to hunt (even better if you get licensed), build a house from scratch and portion your supplies well, because you can only get what you need a few times a year.
+What do you need to know before moving to Alaska?
+It really depends on your goals.
+For instance, if you are looking for solitary life up North, i.e. being a Bushman, then you should learn how to hunt (even better if you get licensed), build a house from scratch, and ration your supplies well, because you can only get what you need a few times a year.

 Photo credit to packca.files.wordpress.com

-- Juneau – great quality of life, 4.7% unemployment, comes with all the amenities you might need, of course the real estate is on the higher end, however the median household income is 20% higher than the rest of the state.
-Alaska’s capital is not to be overlooked, but make sure to have a job before you move, unless your relocation is temporary and you are interested in a seasonal job.
+- Juneau means the great quality of life, 4.6% unemployment, comes with all the amenities you might need.
+Of course, the real estate is on the higher end, however, the median household income is 20% higher than the rest of the state.
+Alaska’s capital is not to be overlooked.
+But make sure to have a job before you move; unless your relocation is temporary and you are ok with a seasonal gig.

 Photo credit to wickershamsconscience.files.wordpress.com

-- Out of the 20 highest peaks in the US, 17 are located in Alaska – Denali (The Great One) equals 20, 320ft above the sea level and is the highest peak in North America
+- Out of the 20 highest peaks in the US, 17 are located in Alaska.
+Denali (The Great One) equals 20, 320ft above the sea level and is the highest peak in North America

 - Alaska has enormous storage of water.
 There are more than 3 000 rivers and over 3 million lakes only in the state of Alaska